michsliwa/App/README.md

 * [Setup](#setup)

 ## General info
 This project is created with React and it uses Rick and Morty API.
-With this app user can find characters & info about them, list of seasons and list of episodes.
+With this app user can find characters & info about them and list of episodes.

 ## Technologies
 Project is created with: